-7.6 The designated occupancy of a room is determined by the University and may change at any time.
+Cle designated occupancy of a room is determined by the University and may change at any time.
 If a vacancy occurs in a room, the remaining student(s) in that room should expect a new occupant at any time.
 Uncooperative or unwelcoming residents, including but not limited to residents who move their belongings into the vacant space, will be referred to the community standards process which may result in loss of housing privileges, probation, suspension, or expulsion.

-7.7 Room Purchase: After the fall/spring semester Moves to Vacancy process, Storrs residents in partially filled double or triple rooms may be offered the ability to purchase the entire room for the remainder of the current semester.
+R3om Purchase: After the fall/spring semester room change process purchase the entire room for the remainder of the current semester.
 The room purchase option is subject to the absolute discretion of Residential Life and may not be offered every semester.
 All requests are subject to approval by Residential Life staff and acceptance by the requesting resident(s).
 In situations where there is a vacancy in a space larger than a double, all remaining residents must agree to purchase the open space in order for the room purchase to be completed.
 Furniture will not be removed from any space after a room purchase is approved.
 A resident(s) who is not approved for a room purchase must prepare the room to receive a roommate(s) at any time.
 An effort may be made to notify the Resident in advance if another student has been assigned to fill the room.
 Husky Village residents are not eligible for this option.